-Figure 6: Detail of pore pressure in BGT-2 during Event 1. a) INTP01; b) INTP02; c) INTP03; d) INTP04; e) INTP05; f) INTP06.
+Fig.7: Detail of pore pressure in BGT-2 during Event 1. a) INTP01; b) INTP02; c) INTP03; d) INTP04; e) INTP05; f) INTP06.

-A second event [1.3] occurred at Day 752.69, when gas pressure gradient peaked for a second time at -53 kPa/h, before recovering to ~ -30 kPa/h.
-Figure 5d shows an additional event [1.4] at Day 752.76, although this corresponds with the refilling of the injection pump and is an experimental artefact.
+A second event [1.3] occurred at Day 752.69, when the rate of gas pressure change peaked for a second time at -53 kPa/h, before recovering to ~ -30 kPa/h.
+Fig.6d shows an additional event [1.4] at Day 752.76, although this corresponds with the refilling of the injection pump and is an experimental artefact.
 The two episodes of increased flow are seen in the injection interval, suggesting that the onset of flow was dynamic.
-Pore pressure within the injection borehole showed correlation with gas injection pressure [1.2; Fig.5a].
-The rate of pressure change varied as a result of both gas movement events in the interval above the injector.
-Pore pressure marginally increased at peak gas pressure below the injection interval, but showed multiple events around the time of the second gas entry feature [1.3].
+Pore pressure within the injection borehole (INTP01, INTP03) reacted at gas peak pressure [1.2; Fig.6a].
+The rate of pressure change varied because of both gas movement events in the interval above the injector (INTP03).
+Pore pressure marginally increased at peak gas pressure below the injection interval (INTP01) but showed multiple events around the time of the accelerated gas flow [1.3].

-Within the pore pressure monitoring borehole (BGT-2; Fig.6), all intervals showed a change at the time of gas peak pressure.
-The pore pressure started to increase slowly at gas peak pressure in the bottom two intervals of this borehole [Fig.6ab; 1.2].
-Gas peak pressure started a decrease in pore pressure at event [1.2] in the remaining four intervals above [Fig6c-f].
-All intervals showed an increase in pore pressure at [1.3], except for the bottom interval of the borehole [Fig6a].
-Towards the top of the pore pressure array [e.g. Fig.6e], at [1.3] a short-lived negative pore pressure spike was seen before the increase in pore pressure.
+Within the pore pressure monitoring borehole (BGT-2; Fig.7), all intervals showed a small change (~1-2 kPa) at the time of peak gas pressure.
+The pore pressure started to increase slowly at peak gas pressure in the bottom two intervals (Fig.7ab; 1.2).
+Gas peak pressure started a decrease in pore pressure at event [1.2] in the remaining four intervals above (Fig.7c-f).
+All intervals showed an increase in pore pressure at [1.3], except for the bottom interval of the borehole (Fig.7a).
+Towards the top of the pore pressure array (e.g. Fig.7e), at [1.3] a short-lived negative pore pressure spike was seen before the increase in pore pressure.
 All perturbations caused by gas peak pressure were short lived and persisted for less than five days.